jhnwnstd/syllabify/README.md

 # Syllabify Project

-This project offers tools to syllabify words using the CMU Pronouncing Dictionary and compute their **Word Complexity Measure (WCM)**.
+This project offers tools to **Syllabify** words using the CMU Pronouncing Dictionary and compute their **Word Complexity Measure (WCM)**.
 It comprises three main Python scripts:

 1. [`syllabify.py`](#syllabifypy)
 2. [`wcm.py`](#wcmpy)